Careers

 This position requires POST Basic Certification after attending training at the Montana Law Enforcement Academy and successfully completing one year of employment with the Department of Corrections.
 In addition to the training and experience requirements, to be POST Certified, the successful candidate(s) must:

-3. Be fingerprinted for a criminal history search;
+• Be fingerprinted for a criminal history search.

-4. Not have been convicted of a crime for which s/he could have been imprisoned in a federal or state penitentiary;
+• Not been convicted of a crime for which could have led to being imprisoned in a federal or state penitentiary.

-5. Be of good moral character, as determined by a thorough background screen;
+• Be of good moral character, as determined by a thorough background screen.

 CORRECTIONAL OFFICER